dirmeier/jrnmm/README.md

 ## About

 This package implements a pure Python/JAX port of the Jansen-Rit neural mass model (JRNMM) from [sdbmpABC](https://github.com/massimilianotamborrino/sdbmpABC).
+The implementation is vectorized, so should be fairly fast in comparison.

 ## Example use